The algebra of semi-flows: a tale of two topologies: Composite gradings and the homology for Morse pre-orders

-\subsection{Composite gradings and the homology for Morse pre-orders}
+\section{Composite gradings and the homology for Morse pre-orders}

-The most important objective is to build a homology theory for the discretization $\tile\colon X \to \cX$.
-In the first part of Section \ref{sec:cmt:cellcomplex} we carried out such a procedure for dimension grading for cellular homology.
-The second part of Section \ref{sec:cmt:cellcomplex} shows that a natural refinement is found by using $\cX/_\sim$ as a canonical grading.
-In this section we outline how refinement can be carried in a more general setting.
-The objective is to use the factorization so that we can discretize two topologies: the space topology and the flow topology.
-To do so one can factor the two topologies in $(X,\scrT,\underline\scrT^0)$ in many different ways.
-For example $X \rightarrow (\cX,\le) \rightarrow (\cX,\le^\dagger) \rightarrow (\sSC,\le)$, or $X\rightarrow (\cX,\le^0) \dashrightarrow (\cX,\le^\dagger) \rightarrow (\sSC,\le)$, cf.\ Diag.\ \eqref{ordpreforgrd}.
-The former, using cellular homology, yields the following diagrams [left] and [middle]:
+The most important objective in chapter is to build an homology theory for the discretization map $\tile\colon X \to \sSC$.
+In the first sections of this chapter we utilized Cartan-Eilenberg systems to discretize the algebraic topological information for arbitrary topological spaces.
+In this section we outline how discretization can be employed in a bi-topological setting.
+The objective is to use the factorization so that we can discretize two topologies: the space topology and the block-flow topology.
+To do so one can factor the two topologies in $(X,\scrT,\scrTbf)$ in different ways.
+For example $(X,\scrT) \rightarrow (\cX,\le) \rightarrow (\cX,\le^\dagger) \rightarrow (\sSC,\le)$, or $(X,\scrTbf)\rightarrow (\cX,\lebf ) \dashrightarrow (\cX,\le^\dagger) \rightarrow (\sSC,\le)$, cf.\ Diagram \eqref{ordpreforgrd}.
+One can also invoke to the topology $\scrT^\dagger$ in this setting.
+In a more general setting the bi-topological discretization of algebraic invariants can be organized via the following diagram continuous maps